sentry-demos/tracing/helloworld-python/README.md

 ```
 // logs you out
 gcloud auth revoke --all
-If you want to logout from a specific account then run the following command
+// If you want to logout from a specific account then run the following command

-// shouldn't need this
 gcloud auth revoke <your_account>
 ```